AsumVictor/endiAPI/docs/FRONTEND_CALLBACK_ROUTE.md

       // Success!
 Email verified
       console.log('Email verified successfully!');

-      // If you're using Supabase client in frontend, the session is automatically set
+      // If using Supabase client in frontend, the session is automatically set
-      // If not, you might want to store the tokens
+      // If not, store the tokens manually

       // Redirect to login with success message navigate('/login?verified=true&message=Email verified successfully!
-You can now login.');
+Login is now available.');
       return;
     }